CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_TruSeq.md

 # Day 2

-## Required Materials for Day 2 (included with the Illumina TruSeq kit):
+## What you'll need for Day 2

+{% include important.html content="The following items are included in the Illumina kit" %}

 * A-tailing mix
 * Resuspension buffer